avine/formation-angular-base/Slides/12_serverside_rendering.md

 - Indexing by search engines (SEO)
 - Preview (as in facebook share)
 - Progressive improvement
   - Propose a simple version for everyone
   - Enrich the experience according to the customer

-- *Speed ​​up application loading*
+- *Speed up application loading*

 Notes :